LDO-CERT/orochi/docs/Admin-Guide.md

 #### Services

 In this section Admin can enable additional services.

-At this moment VirusTotal module is available.
-When enabled in conjuncion with dump flag on plugins that support it (example windows.pslist) it will query the sha256 against VirusTotal service and save the results.
+- Virustotal: when enabled in conjuncion with dump flag on plugins that support it (example windows.pslist) it will query the sha256 against VirusTotal service and save the results.
+- MISP: users can export data directly to MISP.
+Here is possible to configure url and key of a MISP instance.

 ![admin-services](images/037_admin_services.png)
 ![admin-services](images/038_admin_services_add.png)